CLIUtils/CLI11/README.md

 When using the command line on Windows with unicode arguments, your `main` function may already receive broken Unicode.
 Parsing `argv` at that point will not give you a correct string.
-To fix this, you have three good options and two bad ones:
+To fix this, you have three options; the first is recommended for cross-platform support:

 1\.
 Replace `argv` with `app.ensure_utf8(argv)` before any arguments are parsed.
 `ensure_utf8` will do nothing on systems where `argv` is already in UTF-8 (Such